CiscoSE/Posturing-Anytime-Anywhere/README.md

-Start the virtual environment and install requirements.txt from the <posturingAA>
+Start the virtual environment and install requirements_dev.txt from the <posturingAA>